 I hope that I have been able to answer some of your questions and you have some direction:

-- information about fees, CELBAN and IELTS scores from NNAS, and a
+- information about fees, CELBAN and IELTS scores from NNAS.

 Once you have waded through all this information, please write back.
 I consider this an ongoing dialogue.
 I am here to assist you in navigating your professional course before you.